 Once this is done, the instructions must be traverseable by address.
 This will be required by the 'Program Counter'.
 A program counter is a unit that keeps track of the current instruction being interpreted.
 It must increment/decrement, and branch to arbitrary locations in memory, invoked by instructions like

-On top of the instruction interpreter, there must the the logic that actually implements the definition of every single opcode.
+On top of the instruction interpreter, the logic that actually implements the definition of every single opcode must be present.
 Along with the logic, there are many interfaces it must communicate with that implement architecture-specific functions and external library calls.

 That's one small part of the big picture.
 The instruction interpreter covers a critical & fundamental part of the problem of getting a machine to compute.
 Further iterations of these posts rambling about components will continue when I get the time to type out my thoughts.